TornOne/League-Client-Automation/README.md

 Rearrange them to make sure your Summoner Spells will be assigned to the correct key.
 Do not add or remove any values.
 Do not forget that the last value must not have a comma after it, while the other values must have a comma after them.
 * `queueRankMap`: A list of game mode names followed by a rank name.
 When fetching LolAlytics data and opening the page, the rank correspondng to the current game mode will be used.
 The possible rank values are: `unranked`, `iron`, `bronze`, `silver`, `gold`, `platinum`, `diamond`, `master`, `grandmaster`, `challenger`, `all`, `gold_plus`, `platinum_plus`, `diamond_plus`, `d2_plus`, `master_plus`.
 There is no guarantee that all ranks will have sufficient data for the optimal functioning of the program, especially after a new patch has recently been released.
-I would personally recommend using the defaults, or using "all", or one of the "plus" ranks up to diamond.
+I would personally recommend using the defaults, using "all", or using one of the "plus" ranks up to diamond.
 * `banSuggestions`: An integer value.
 Will show the specified number of ban suggestions at the beginning of a Draft lobby for both all lanes, and the lane you are playing.
 Setting it to 0 will disable this feature.
 * `maxItemSets`: An integer value.
 Will use up to this many item set slots for automatic item sets.
 The rest are left for manual item sets.
 Having over 30 item sets total (manual + automatic) may cause automatic item sets to fail.
 Setting it to 0 will disable this feature.
+* `minGamesChamp`: An integer value.
+At least this many games must be present for this champion, lane, and rank combination to use the available data.
+Can set it to 0 to disable it, or set it higher if you'd rather make your own choices than rely on questionable amounts of data.
+Values <100 allow for effectively useless and near-random choices.
+100-1000 has a high chance of having weird choices, but is mostly fine. >1000 is usually entirely fine.
+* `minGamesPatch`: An integer value.
+At least this many games must have been completed in this patch and rank combination in ranked to use data from this patch.
+Otherwise uses data from the previous patch.
+The default value of 500000 takes about half a day to reach in Platinum+ after a patch, and allows even the least played champions to get about 200 games worth of data.
+If you use data from higher ranks, you may want to set this lower.